ruddycase/playlist_org/README.md

 ## The Solution

 This program, [audio.py](./organizer/audio.py), will address the problems outlined above.
 First and foresmost a little setup is needed.
-This [configuration file](./organizer/config.py) must be specify the source MP3s directory, the directory where the generated MP3s should be placed, and the maximum number of tracks allowed (again this specific player has a maxium of 128).
+This [configuration file](./organizer/config.py) must specify the source MP3s directory, the directory where the generated MP3s should be placed, and the maximum number of tracks allowed (again this specific player has a maxium of 128).
 Once this one-time setup is complete we can run our program which will move/rename files (using a transient file for bookkeeping) from their source directory into the destination directory resulting in the following:

 ![Data Transition](./docs/transition.png "Data Transition")

-If necessary we'll have to combine tracks if we are going to go over 128.
-So for instance if we have 130 MP3s in our destination folder, we'll combine tracks #1 and #2 together, then tracks #3 and #4, and so on for a new, acceptable total of 75 tracks.
+If necessary the tracks will need to be combined if there are more than the maximum limit specified in the configuration file.
+For instance if there are 130 MP3s in our destination folder, combine tracks #1 and #2 together, then tracks #3 and #4, and so on for a new, acceptable total of 75 tracks.

-Once completed we can now copy the folder onto our device via usb cable and enjoy our audio book!
+Once completed, copy the folder onto the device via usb cable and enjoy the audio book!

 ## Runbook